Impact of gender on the formation and outcome of mentoring relationships in academic research: Materials and Methods

 \subsection{Continuation in academia}

 We use continuation in academia as a measurement of training outcomes.
-A student or post-doc has continued in academia if he or she has gone on to become a mentor (i.e., have trainees listed in the Academic Family Tree database).
+A student or post-doc has continued in academia if he or she has gone on to become a mentor (i.e., has trainees listed in the AFT database).

-To quantify effects of gender on continuation, we calculated the difference between the continuation rate for members of a particular gender group (e.g. female students with female mentors) and the continuation rate for all students, divided by the continuation rate for all students:

-When continuation analyses included data from multiple years, we calculated $\Delta{\textnormal{group}}$ separately for each year, then took the mean across years.

-For analysis that separated out career stages (Figure 2G), Ph.D. students were considered to have continued to a postdoc if they had a post-doctoral training relationships noted in Academic Family Tree.
-Postdocs were considered to have continued to mentorship if they had trainees listed in Academic Family Tree.

-To assess the significance of mentor and trainee gender effects on continuation (Figure 2E-G), we fit logistic regression models predicting the probability that the trainee continued in academia ($p$) based on mentor and trainee gender and trainee's training end date ($year$).
-In all logistic regression models, gender was coded was coded as "1" for men and "0" for women, and the minimum training year in the dataset was subtracted from all years.

-To assess significance of mentor-gender effects among trainee of the same gender, we fit the following model to data from male trainees or female trainees: